 If you are planning to live in your car during the winter months, insulating your vehicle is absolutely crucial.
 Staying warm during the night will be the biggest challenge you likely face.
 Although a good sleeping bag will keep you warm while sleeping, it is still uncomfortable to spend long periods of time inside a very cold car.

 To insulate your vehicle, you should buy some car insulation material, otherwise known as Reflectix.
 You should then cut the foam out to the same shape as each of your windows to create insulated window covers.
 After you have cut the material to the correct shape, you can layer on some carpet to create some really warm window covers.
-This will help keep the heat inside the vehicle during the night as well as enabling privacy.
+This will help keep the heat inside the vehicle during the night as well as enable privacy.

 For the windshield, you can also just purchase a ready-made car sunshade and use that instead.